for version 4.0.1

 Accessing SecuritySpy from the Internet

-The widget has the following controls on the back:
+The widget has the following settings:

 This widget can also be used on Windows and Linux computers with the Kludget Engine software.

 SecuritySpy's Browser feature allows you to view and manage captured footage.
 Choose Browser from the Window menu to open the Browser:

 Select one or more cameras and specify a date, and the Browser will display all files matching these criteria.
 The main components of the browser are:

 For the date you specify, the Browser displays all footage captured during that day.
 Click the calendar icon to get a pop-up graphical calendar, which makes choosing the desired date much easier.

 This list shows all active cameras in SecuritySpy.
 Select up to six cameras to view footage from them all, synchronised together.
 To select multiple cameras, shift-click or command-click entries in the list.